 The main difference between the two tests is, to pass the Bona Fide Residence Test, you must not have plans of returning to the US or moving to any other foreign country.
 So you are permanently moving to Australia for good.

-Keep in mind that if your visa is a temporary visa like the Australian TSS subclass 482 visa, you won’t qualify for the Bona Fide Residence Test even if you want to stay permanently in Australia.
+Keep in mind that if your visa is a temporary visa like the Australian TSS subclass 482 visas, you won't qualify for the Bona Fide Residence Test even if you want to stay permanently in Australia.

 Here's a link to the IRS explanation of Bona Fide Residence Test with examples.